COSI-Lab/book/src/infrastructure/servers/eldwyn.md

 Eldwyn's BIOS is so old it cannot boot of an SSD.
 An attempt to find a newer version of the BIOS was _unsuccessful_.

 Normally we use a boot SSD, but since we can't use a boot SSD we just use the normal hard drives.
-To increase the reliablity the drives we set up the roots partitions in a [RAID 5](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_5) using `mdadm`.
+To increase the reliability the drives we set up the roots partitions in a [RAID 5](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_5) using `mdadm`.

 One of the drives is configured to be the boot drive.
 If that drive dies there are two options